shopware/docs/products/extensions/b2b-suite/guides/storefront/acl-routing.md

 {% endraw %}
 {% endcode %}

-This will add a few vital css classes:
+This will add a few vital CSS classes:

 Allowed actions: